 So there we have it.
 Inlays have proved to be the perfectly aesthetic alternative to metal fillings.
 Dental Inlays make teeth stronger due to the materials that are now used in the production process.
 They can be coloured to match your teeth as closely as possible to their natural tone.
 Cold and hot food or drink will not affect your teeth because there is no metal involved.

-Contact the experienced team at Tweedsmuir Dental Care today for more advice and information about dental inlays.
+Contact the experienced team at EnVisage Dentistry Tweedsmuir today for more advice and information about dental inlays.